Skip to main content

 The thing that kept me listening–in addition to the wonderful, emotionally rich vocal performance–were the glimmers of a dark undertow driving the events.
 Fortunately, the novel pays off in the final third.
 It's a promising debut.

-I gave this 3.5 stars.
-I’d read more book books from Jenni Howell, and I’ll be watching for more audiobooks narrated by Jennifer Pickens.
+I gave the book 3.5 stars, rounded up to 4 stars for the strong narrator and stellar production values of the audio edition.
+I’d read more books from Jenni Howell, and I’ll be watching for more audiobooks narrated by Jennifer Pickens.
 Recommended for mature, emotionally stable YA readers–and adults patient with slow-burn books–who are comfortable with multiple kinds of detailed disturbing material.

 Was this review helpful?